 “I believe everyone is drawn to yoga for their own reasons – wanting to have some physical exercise, wanting to strengthen their muscles and core, wanting to learn to mediate, wanting to learn how to relax.
 We’re all on our own yoga journey,” says Vanessa.

 Vanessa’s involvement with the university has been overwhelmingly positive, with the students being extremely receptive and open to all aspects of yoga.

 “It’s about taking the time to reside within yourself and find calmness, solitude and peace.
 If I can encourage this for the uni students, their beliefs about themselves, their expectations and interactions with other students, teachers, friends and broader community, can all benefit from calmer and peaceful centred individuals.”

-Sophie says the opportunity the university provides for clubs is excellent.
-USASA provides grant money, which they use to pay Vanessa, and enables students to attend for free.
+Sophie says the opportunity the university provides for clubs is excellent, and that USASA provides grant money.
 Her advice to students wanting to start their own club is to definitely pitch it to USASA, because they will be very responsive in support and funding.

 Classes run twice a week at City East, City West and Magill.
 They’re 50 minutes, with 10 minutes of mindful relaxation (savasana and meditation) at the end.
 The style they follow is Hatha Vinyasa.

 If you want to show your support to The Yoga Society, follow them on Facebook and subscribe to their USASA page.
 You can find their yoga times on their website, and they encourage students to wear loose clothes or active wear.
 They provide the mats.

 Vanessa says students should join The Yoga Society not only for the benefits listed above, but also to meet a diverse range of university students.
 It’s also an opportunity to implement your skills learnt in your degree if you decide to join the committee.

 “Breath.
 Believe.
 Release.
 Receive.”